Human Papillomavirus (HPV) Infection

 (See also Overview of Sexually Transmitted Infections.)

-HPV is the most common sexually transmitted infection (STI).
-HPV is so common that 80% of sexually active unvaccinated people get the virus at some point in their life (1).
-In the US, about 14 million people become newly infected with HPV each year; before the HPV vaccine became available, each year roughly 340,000 to 360,000 patients sought care for genital warts caused by HPV.
+In the United States, approximately 13 million people become newly infected with HPV each year; before the HPV vaccine became available (3, 4), each year roughly 340,000 to 360,000 patients sought care for genital warts caused by HPV (5).

-Most HPV infections clear spontaneously within 1 to 2 years, but some persist.
+Most HPV infections clear spontaneously within 1 to 2 years.
+Those that persist can develop into cervical, anal, oropharyngeal, and other cancers (6).

 1. 1.
-Centers for Disease Control and Prevention: Human papillomavirus (HPV).
-Accessed July 6, 2022.
+Centers for Disease Control and Prevention (CDC): Clinical Overview of HPV.
+Accessed February 6, 2025.

 Etiology of HPV Infection